-Draft Policy A5 - Housing Mix
+Policy A5 - Housing Mix

-All proposals for new housing development and conversions of nonresidential buildings to residential uses should demonstrate how they help to maintain a suitable mix of tenure, type and size of dwelling in Allensmore.
+All proposals for new housing development and conversions of nonresidential buildings to residential uses should demonstrate how they help to maintain a suitable mix of tenure, type and size of dwelling in Allensmore Neighbourhood Plan area.

-Proposals should demonstrate how they respond to local needs for family housing (3 bedrooms), starter homes of one or two bedrooms, and housing for older people.
-Whilst plot size should have regard to local density calculations (see 5.2.14), the actual plot density should be considered according to the type and size of dwelling being proposed, so as to balance the need for efficient use of available plots.
+Proposals should demonstrate how they respond to local needs for family housing (3 bedrooms), starter homes of one or two bedrooms, and housing for older people, or to other local needs if up to date housing needs information demonstrates a different mix is required.
+Whilst plot size should have regard to the prevailing plot size and density of the area in which the development is situated, any development should be designed according to the type and size of dwelling being proposed, so as to balance the need for efficient use of available plots.